 Because of the unique racial deconstruction and reformulation that we have gone through – this was contained only in this country.
 We must establish certain rights, delineate certain distinctions, and make certain demands based on our completely American lineage.
 Not only did we provide the basis for the economic and cultural richness of this country – but our DNA is inextricably enmeshed to the soil of this land.
 Some Nazi said: “Blood And Soil?”
 NO!
 That tribal phrase is an appropriate descriptor of us and OUR Holocaust.
 A Holocaust that started the first minute of the year 1619.
 Going nonstop through every second of every day of every year.

 I use “Blood And Soil” without apology.
 That we cannot escape, nor can anyone replace that fact.
 We – along with the foundational whites (the ones that arrived and stayed and enslaved AND – between 1619 to 1865) are the true “Paid In Blood – Invested In Full” co-owners of this country.
-But Freedmen are exclusively owed.
+American Freedmen are the other co-owners.
+Just KNOW – it is only the American Freedmen that are exclusively owed.

 OK?
 Felt Good.
 Sounded Good.

 But there’s a problem: The promotion of Pan Africanism has always been one-sided.
 The American side.
 Of course, there have been a few non-American Pan Africans like George Padmore, Julius Nyerere, Kwame Nkrumah, Jomo Kenyatta, and the controversial Marcus Garvey.
 But they were anecdotal outliers.
 With the exception of Marcus Garvey, Pan Africanism was not a part of the consciousness of the people they led and/or associated with.
-Pan African philosophy was ninety-nine percent a part of the consciousness of American Freedmen only.
+Pan African philosophy was ninety-nine percent a part of the generous and embracing consciousness of American Freedmen only.
 Not Good.
+Pan Africanism is a guaranteed political wreck.

 Aren’t we “Brothers?”
 Ahh NO… We have no brothers nor sisters Anywhere.